aoliverg/MTUOC-web-downloader/README.md

 language_data
 ```

+To run this program you also need a FastText language identification model.
+By defaul, lid.176.bin is used.
+You can download this model from: https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.bin

 You can use pip or pip3 (depending on your installation) (use sudo if you plan to install in the whole system or use a virtual environment):

 ```
 pip3 install beautifulsoup4 dewiki fasttext html2text langcodes language_data lxml regex requests selenium textract ultimate_sitemap_parser
 ```

 # 3. MTUOC-sitemap